Access to Justice Fund and cy-près

 The membership of the national Consultation Group includes an Ontario Court of Appeal Judge, a former Chair of the Foundation, the Executive Directors of the Alberta and British Columbia Law Foundations, a law school Dean and a representative recommended by the Barreau du Québec.

-2016 ATJF Call for applications – Funding to advance access to justice across Canada
+2016 ATJF Call – Funding to advance access to justice across Canada

 The 2016 call accepted applications from nonprofit organizations from across Canada for projects addressing legal needs of or relating to: